Stephanie McIntosh

-Stephanie McIntosh (born 5 July 1985) is an Australian actress and singer.
+Stephanie McIntosh (born 5 July 1985) is an Australian actress, singer and songwriter.
 She played the role of Sky Mangel in the Australian soap opera Neighbours from 2003 to 2007.
-She made a brief appearance for one episode in 2015 as part of the show's 30th anniversary celebrations, and returned again in 2020 as part of the shows 35th anniversary episodes, and a cameo appearance in 2022.
+She made a brief appearance for one episode in 2015 as part of the show's 30th anniversary celebrations, and returned again in 2020 as part of the shows 35th anniversary episodes, and a cameo appearance in 2022 and 2024.
 As a singer, she released her debut album, Tightrope, in September 2006.
 It peaked at No. 4 on the ARIA Albums Chart.

 Early life and education

-Stephanie McIntosh was born on 5 July 1985 and grew up in Malvern, Victoria.
+Stephanie McIntosh was born on 5 July 1985 and grew up in Sydney, Australia.
 Her father is John McIntosh and her mother is Sue McIntosh (née Menlove), a former TV actress and ABC newsreader.
 McIntosh has two older sisters, Katherine and Olivia.
 Her half-brother is actor and singer Jason Donovan from her mother's previous marriage to actor Terence Donovan.

 McIntosh attended Firbank and then Melbourne Girls Grammar School, where she recalled "I involved myself in every play and every musical and I did drama classes."
 She left during Year 12 to start her acting career.
 As a teenager, she worked in a musical with stand-up comedian and part-time dancer, Tommy Dassalo.

 Career

 2001–2007: Acting career and Neighbours

 McIntosh's acting debut was in the film The Wilde Girls (2001) as Carrie, alongside Olivia Newton-John.
-She followed with a role on Australian kids' TV show, The Legacy of the Silver Shadow (2002).
-In 2003 McIntosh became a regular on Australian soap opera Neighbours playing the character Sky Mangel.
+She followed this with a role on Australian children's television show The Legacy of the Silver Shadow (2002).
+In March 2003, McIntosh signed a three-year contract to appear in the Australian soap opera Neighbours.
+McIntosh joined the main cast as character Sky Mangel.
 Her half-brother, Jason Donovan, had also acted in Neighbours from 1986 to 1989.
 Growing up, she was neighbours with Alan Fletcher and was invited to the set by him, prior to acting alongside him.
 For McIntosh's performance in Neighbours, she was nominated for the "Most Popular New Female Talent" award at the 46th Annual TV Week Logie Awards held in 2004.
 She was also nominated for "Favorite Hottie" at the Nickelodeon Kids' Choice Awards.
 After filming over 500 episodes, she left Neighbours in April 2007 to focus on her singing career.